electricbookworks/electric-book/_docs/output/pdf-output.md

 ### Baseline-grid alignment

 Most elements will be automatically aligned to the baseline grid, which is the book's default line height.
-(This is done handled by `assets/js/baseline-grid.js`.)
+(This is done by `assets/js/baseline-grid.js`.)

 Our baseline grid works a little differently to what you might have seen in InDesign.
 Here, if an element's height is not a multiple of the baseline grid, we add space (as `margin-bottom`) to the bottom of the element to make its height a multiple of the default line height.
 This means the *next* element will begin on the baseline grid.